dchen024/Resume-Parser/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## npm install
-Installs all the necessary dependencies for the code to run.
+Installs all the necessary dependencies for the code to compile properly.

 ## Available Scripts